Skip to content

 Footnotes

 1. Releases may be a little old.
-The latest version is in the dev branch, which is what I actually use daily, so it's relatively tested, but… beware. ;)
+The latest version is in the dev branch, which is what I actually use, so it's relatively tested, but… beware. ;)

 2. The value is configurable by editing the constant SNAP_PCT from fitTo().